Arsh1101/CyberFest-2023-April/00.PythonConfig/ConfigurePython.md

 6. Share your script and venv config: 😊
 **Unix based + Windows**
 Create  a file with **'.py'** extension start your journey as a Python developer!
-*In the same directory there is a folder named 'letsBeFake', open it, please.!*
+*In the same '01.PythonBasics' section there is a directory named 'letsBeFake', open it, please.!*
 ---
 ***Like any software, keep your 'pip' up to date!*** 📅
 **Unix based**